Chthon (novel): Synopsis

 Aton returns to Hvee and finds and confronts Malice, where he comes to realize that he has been blinding himself to the truth and suppressing memories.
-He finally accepts that Malice is his real mother, conceived when Aurelius was filled with sadness following the death of his previous wife.
-Malice has been attempting to instil her culture on Aton, with its inverted emotions, so that he could be brought back to Minion.
+He finally accepts that Malice is his real mother, and he was conceived when Aurelius was filled with sadness following the death of his previous wife.
+Malice has been attempting to instill her culture in Aton, with its inverted emotions, so that he could be brought back to Minion.
 As the son of a minionette, Aton is himself semi-telepathic and delights in negative emotions such as the fear and pain of his fellow inmates as they were devoured by the chimera in Chthon.
 This perverse aspect to his nature was why he had been unable to love Coquina and had been imprisoned in Chthon.
 Aton is repulsed by this aspect of himself and Malice realizes that trying to bring out his Minion nature would only push him back towards Chthon.
 Her compassion (in her terms) for him cannot allow this, so she ceases her attempts, and allows him to love her in "normal" terms, sacrificing her life in an effort to save him.

 Aton sinks into madness after Malice's death but is cared for by Coquina under heavy sedation while his mind repairs itself.
 Bedside insists on taking Aton back to Chthon and Coquina is forced to wake him.
 Aton confronts Bedside and Bedside suggests that Chthon can stop Aton's internal conflict between his Minion and human natures.
 Bedside goads Aton into a violent outburst, but Aton stops short of murder and realizes that Malice's sacrifice and Coquina's care have worked and that he is finally able to overcome his Minion nature.
 He returns to Coquina only to find that she is dying of the chill, which has recently struck Hvee.
 She chose to continue caring for Aton rather than leave the planet to save herself.
 Bedside has followed Aton and makes a final offer that Chthon will save Coquina in return for Aton's service.
 Aton agrees.
 Chthon, meanwhile, realizes that humanity is not wholly evil, and its view of mankind had been skewed by the criminals and madmen that had been imprisoned within the caves.
 Also, in curing Coquina, Chthon finds that the chill is an unintended side effect of a message sent by a superior intellect across the galaxy.

+Reception

+Chthon was a finalist for the 1968 Hugo Award for Best Novel and the Nebula Award for Best Novel of 1967.